Mexico Field Trips, February and March 1980

 has gone to Tecolutla for a week’s holiday, Esteban is leaving this

-week-end for good and so are Polly & Thurman.
+week-end for good and so are Polly and Thurman.
 Thurman hung around

 drop of friendship… we shall miss him.